Creamy Sauce For Salmon – 10-Minute Recipe!

 sauce for salmon ingredients in bowls on a table

-• Flour – All-purpose flour is what I use just to thicken the sauce.
+• Dry ingredients – I add all-purpose flour to thicken the sauce.

 How to make

-3. Add the cream: I slowly pour in the cream while stirring, adding just a little at a time to keep the sauce smooth.
+Add the flour and cream: I sprinkle it in and whisk it while letting it cook for about 1 minute.
+I slowly pour it in while stirring, adding just a little at a time to keep the sauce smooth.

 photo collage of how to make sauce for salmon

-6. Simmer the sauce: I let the sauce come to a gentle simmer, then lower the heat and stir in the Parmesan cheese until it melts completely.
+Simmer the sauce: I bring the sauce to a gentle simmer, then reduce the heat and stir in the Parmesan cheese until it melts completely.
 Serve it right away!

 Expert tip